-Variable pay is employee compensation that changes as compared to the employee salary which is paid in equal, and expected, proportions throughout the year.
-Variable pay is used generally to recognize and reward employee contribution toward company productivity, profitability, teamwork, safety, quality, or some other metric deemed important by senior leaders.
+Variable pay is employee compensation that changes.
+It is often used to recognize and reward employee contribution toward company productivity, profitability, teamwork, safety, quality, or some other metric deemed important by senior leaders.
+This performance-based payment is common in the sales field where pay is limited only by the salesperson's ability to close deals.

-The employee who is awarded variable compensation has gone above and beyond his or her job description to contribute to the organization's success.
-Variable pay is awarded in a variety of formats including profit sharing, bonuses, holiday bonus, deferred compensation, cash, and goods and services such as a company-paid trip or a Thanksgiving turkey.
+The employee who is awarded variable compensation has gone above and beyond their job description to contribute to the organization's success.
+Variable pay is awarded in a variety of formats—including profit sharing, bonuses, holiday bonus, deferred compensation, cash, and goods and services such as a company-paid trip or a Thanksgiving turkey.

-Variable pay is an expected employee benefit if you are going to excite and retain employees.
+Variable pay is an expected employee benefit to excite and retain employees.
 They want the opportunity to earn variable compensation to bolster their base salary.
-And, today's employees are also looking for more than just a basic salary and benefits package when they decide to come on board and work for an employer.
+And, today's employees are also looking for more than just a base salary and benefits package when they decide to come on board and work for an employer.

 It is no longer enough for a company—even a global company—to offer the same generic benefits to every person they hire.
-Employees now expect comprehensive benefits packages that are tailored to their own personal needs—not just to broadly defined demographic needs.
+Employees now expect comprehensive benefits packages that are tailored to their own personal circumstances—not just to broadly defined demographic needs.

-However, personalizing benefits packages starts with employers truly understanding what their employees most value and need.
-In other words, benefits are only as valuable as each employee views them.
-As such, the greater the flexibility and variety of the benefits program, the more likely all of your employees are to feel appreciated.
+Personalizing benefits packages starts with employers truly understanding what their employees most want because benefits are only as valuable as each employee views them.
+The greater the flexibility and variety of the benefits program, the more likely your employees are to feel appreciated.
+For instance, a young employee with no children might see no value in a life insurance benefit but would appreciate an extra day or two in paid time off.

 Employer Costs in Pay and Variable Pay